-2.14.2.5.
 Managing Msgld and Correlld in a unit of work (3270)

-The usual style of CICS® programming is pseudo-conversational, that is, a series of independent transactions that are linked together to form a complete application.
-Use the fields and settings described here to maintain the transactions of a pseudo-conversation.
+The usual style of CICS programming is pseudo-conversational, that is, a series of independent transactions that are linked together to form a complete application.

-When using the 3270 bridge, the link between the transactions of a pseudo-conversation is maintained by passing the Facility token and RemoteSysId returned by the first transaction of the sequence into subsequent messages of the conversation.
+When using the 3270 bridge, the link between the transactions of a pseudo-conversation is maintained by passing the Facility token and RemoteSysId returned by the first transaction of the sequence into subsequent messages of the conversation

-Note: In earlier versions of the CICS bridge the RemoteSysId field was not used; however, it is important that it is now passed through the conversation to enable the use of the facility for multiple CICS bridge monitors.
+Note: In earlier versions of the CICS bridge the RemoteSysId field was not used; however, it is important that it is now passed thorough the conversation to enable the use of the facility for multiple CICS bridge monitors.

->When using a CICS system earlier than CICS TS 2.2, for the first message for each transaction, you must set the:
+When using a CICS system prior to CICS TS 2.2, for the first message for each transaction, you must set the: